 Charging and discharging large capacitive loads quickly requires large currents.
 For example, charging 2000pF from 0 to 15 volts in 20ns requires a constant current of 1.5A.
 In practice, the charging current is not constant, and will usually peak at around 3A.
 In order to charge the capacitor, the driver must be capable of drawing this much current, this quickly, from the system power supply.
-In turn, this means that as far as the driver is concerned, the system power supply, as seen by the driver, must have a VERY low impedance.
+In turn, this means that as far as the driver is concerned, the system power supply, as seen by the driver, must have very low impedance.

-As a practical matter, this means that the power supply bus must be capacitively bypassed at the driver with at least 100X the load capacitance in order to achieve optimum driving speed.
-It also implies that the bypassing capacitor must have very low internal inductance and resistance at all frequencies of interest.
-Generally, this means using two capacitors, one a high-performance low ESR film, the other a low internal resistance ceramic, as together the valleys in their two impedance curves allow adequate performance over a broad enough band to get the job done.
-PLEASE NOTE that many film capacitors can be sufficiently inductive as to be useless for this service.
-Likewise, many multilayer ceramic capacitors have unacceptably high internal resistance.
-Use capacitors intended for high pulse current service (in-house we use WIMATM film capacitors and AVX RamguardTM ceramics; several other manufacturers of equivalent devices also exist).
-The high pulse current demands of capacitive drivers also mean that the bypass capacitors must be mounted very close to the driver in order to prevent the effects of lead inductance or PCB land inductance from nullifying what you are trying to accomplish.
-For optimum results the sum of the lengths of the leads and the lands from the capacitor body to the driver body should total 2.5cm or less.
+As a practical matter, this means the power supply bus decoupling capacitance must be much larger than the driver output load capacitance to achieve optimum driving speed.
+Additionally, the bypassing capacitors must have very low internal inductance and resistance at all frequencies of interest.
+High quality X5R or X7R ceramic capacitors meet these requirements.
+Two capacitors may be used to meet the decoupling requirements.
+A larger ceramic capacitor in the 1μF to 4.7μF range and a 0.1μF capacitor may be used, as together the valleys in their two impedance curves allow adequate performance over a broad enough band to get the job done.
+Z5U type ceramic capacitor dielectrics are not recommended due to the large change in capacitance over temperature and voltage.
+The high pulse current demands of capacitive drivers also mean that the bypass capacitors must be mounted very close to the driver in order to prevent the effects of lead inductance or PCB land inductance from nullifying what the designer is trying to accomplish.
+For optimum results, the sum of the lengths of the leads and the lands from the capacitor body to the driver body should total 2.5cm or less.

 Bypass capacitance, and its close mounting to the driver serves two purposes.
-Not only does it allow optimum performance from the driver, it minimizes the amount of lead length radiating at high frequency during switching, (due to the large $\Delta$ I) thus minimizing the amount of EMI later available for system disruption and subsequent cleanup.
+Not only does it allow optimum performance from the driver, it minimizes the amount of lead length radiating at high frequency during switching, (due to the large Δ I) thus minimizing the amount of EMI later available for system disruption and subsequent cleanup.
 It should also be noted that the actual frequency of the EMI produced by a driver is not the clock frequency at which it is driven, but is related to the highest rate of change of current produced during switching, a frequency generally one or two orders of magnitude higher, and thus more difficult to filter if you let it permeate your system.
 Good bypassing practice is essential to proper operation of high speed driver ICs.